TheLeerName/mania-converter/README.md

+## Not interested to work on this for now, sorry guys

 # Mania Converter 3.0.5
 Converter of FNF or osu!mania maps/charts, example from 4 key to 6 key, now with UI!
 It can remove damage notes, convert to osu!mania and more.
 Works with 1-512 keys. (yeah its possible)